stat545ubc-2022/Mini-Data-Analysis_Jerry-He/Mini-Data-Analysis-2/mini-project-2.md

 **Task Number**: 2

-#### Collapse Uninteresting Factors into a New Factor Called “Other”
+#### Collapse uninteresting factors into a new factor called “Other”

 From the above plot, we see that there are a lot of bars that basically show a whole lot of nothing (i.e. there isn’t a big difference between